emmamorlock/dots_documentation/docs/index.md

 	- Retrieve metadata about individual collection items.
 - with the DTS Navigation endpoint:
 	- Retrieve lists of citeable passages within a text.
-	- Retrieve lists of citeable passages within a text as groups of client-defined sizes (e.g. groups of 10 lines).
+	- Retrieve a range of citeable passages within a text.
 	- Retrieve metadata about the citation structure of a document.
 - with the DTS Document endpoint:
 	- Retrieve a single text passage at any level of the citation hierarchy.